Be Prepared on the Trails: Essential Gear to Take on a Hiking Trip

 The Klean Kanteen Insulated Classic 32 oz is the ideal drink bottle for hot and cold liquids.

-You’re guaranteed to work up a sweat when hiking, so it’s crucial to have quick-drying base layers.
+You’re guaranteed to work up a sweat when hiking, so it’s crucial to have quick-drying base layers (and to know how to stay clean while backpacking).
 Cotton isn’t a good fabric for hiking clothes, as it takes a long time to dry and will make you feel cold as soon as you stop walking.
 Avoid wearing cotton t-shirts and opt for polypropylene or merino base layers.

 Sweat-wicking fabrics will help you stay comfortable and keep you warmer when you stop moving.
 For multi-day hikes, stock up on base layers and just switch them out over the days — your top layers don’t need to be changed as often as the base will absorb most of your sweat.